AlgorithmiKee/notes/Machine_Learning/RL_basics.md

   \sum_a \pi(a \mid s) = 1
   $$

+* Both deterministic and stochastic policy are time-invariant. i.e. The distribution of $a$ given $s$ is always the same, regardless when we arrived at $s$.

 From now on, we stick to deterministic policy and we will answer the following quesitons

 1. How to quantify the goodness of a policy?